 - Mixing technology: mixing can be achieved using different technologies.
 For example, gas sparging and magnetic beads have been used in algae ponds.
 The type of technology you choose will depend on your requirements and scale.

 A closed system, also called a photobioreactor (PBR), provides a controlled environment to culture algae.
-The closed system environment can be manipulated according to species requirement.
-Every parameter, including carbon dioxide level, water supply, temperature, light intensity, culture density, pH level, aeration rate and mixing pattern can be controlled.
+The closed system environment can be manipulated according to species requirements.
+Every parameter, including carbon dioxide level, water supply, temperature, light intensity, culture density, pH level, aeration rate, and mixing pattern can be controlled.

 Since PBRs function in controlled circumstances, (e.g. uniform temperature and light intensity) higher and continuous productivity is achieved.
 However, the capital cost and technical aspects in sterilizing the system prevent the use of photobioreactors on a large scale.